-UPDATE: This post was originally published in August 2016 and has been updated to reflect new information and helpful content.
+UPDATE: This post was originally published in August 2016 and has been updated in 2023 to reflect new information and helpful content.

 We're back with another DIY Natural Cleaning Recipe!

-This time, we're whipping up a dust, wood and furniture polish spray that might as well be salad dressing–oil, vinegar and citrus are the main ingredients, so this is one cleaning product that's good enough to eat. 😉
+This time, we're whipping up a dust, wood polish and furniture spray that might as well be salad dressing–oil, as vinegar and citrus are the main ingredients.
+This is one cleaning product that's good enough to eat. 😉

 Okay, if you've been following along for a while, you surely know by now why you should make your own cleaning products.

 But in case you're new or you've forgotten or you need yet another reminder, check out this story I wrote for The TODAY Show about why DIY Homemade cleaning products are infinitely better than toxic, expensive store-bought cleaners.